Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning

 \subsection{The Case for Asynchronous Training}

-Reinforcement Learning (RL) iteratively solves optimal decision problems such as robot navigation by finding policies that map observations to actions~\cite{kaelbling1996reinforcement, li2017deep, kober2013reinforcement, xiang2024reinforcement}.
-Current methods to compute optimal policies alternate between simulations to obtain samples, also denoted collected experience, of the currently given policy and gradient-based optimization using objective functions to improve that policy.
+Current Reinforcement Learning (RL) methods to compute optimal policies alternate between simulations to obtain samples, also denoted collected experience, of the currently given policy and gradient-based optimization using objective functions to improve that policy.

-We consider the training process for distributed RL (DRL) with synchronous and asynchronous modes of operation, with a clear focus on the latter.
 Updates of the local policy, that we denote \textit{model updates}, are collected, merged, and distributed either by a central entity (parameter server~\cite{li2014communication}) or using an overlay topology (e.g., a ring~\cite{chen2024rina, wan2020rat}) over the network.